-- 12 If a gene contains 600 nitrogenous bases, how many amino acids would be incorporated into the resulting protein? - 13 Which of the following is not a function of mitosis? - A Replenishing the epithelial cells of the small intestine that are shed daily - B Forming new red blood cells to replace those that are worn out - C Forming cells for sexual reproduction - Repairing cuts and abrasions of the skin
+- 12 If the protein-coding region of a gene contains 600 nitrogenous bases, how many amino acids would be incorporated into the resulting protein? - 13 Which of the following is not a function of mitosis? - A Replenishing the epithelial cells of the small intestine that are shed daily - B Forming new red blood cells to replace those that are worn out - C Forming cells for sexual reproduction - D Repairing cuts and abrasions of the skin